I remember...do you?

 How do I know - before I believed in God - that I was an atheist?
 Well, besides that being what the word "atheist" means (no belief in a god), I was consciously aware that I didn't believe in God.

 I was 15 years old, my family was not religious.
 I remember being at my steady girlfriends* home and we were sitting at the dining room table.
 At some point in our conversation she said something about God and I remember responding saying, "I don't believe in God".
-Her reaction was to laugh right out loud, like this was one of the oddest and most ridiculous things that she had ever heard, which it may very well have been.
+Her reaction was to laugh right out loud, literally, like this was one of the oddest and most ridiculous things that she had ever heard, which it may very well have been.
 She then hollered over to her mom and said "Hey Mom, Bobby doesn't believe in God"

 But why would I have believed in God?
 I had little to no experience with church and no one had ever tried to convince me that there was a God.
-I had never even been in a discussion about God with a Christian.
+I had never even been in a discussion about God, with anyone, let alone with a Christian.
 The most religious discussion I had ever participated in was some years earlier, I asked my mother, "Mom, what religion are we?", to which she replied, "Protestant."
 I don't even think that I was curious enough to ask what "protestant" meant.
 Heck, my Mom may not have even known what it meant (she was raised Methodist).

 Well, jump ahead a few years - I was 17, had moved to a new state, had just a few friends in school, was rather introverted and a tad insecure and was not a very good student.